haxtheweb/edtechjoker/draft-outline.md

 ```

 ## Tues
+- If you don't have a vercel.com account that is hooked up to github, please do this now.
 - We'll quickly go over 1 well made solution doing many things correct
-- Have your code open
+- Have your code open so you can apply anything where you were stuck
 - https://github.com/dylanabke/polaris-chip

 ### Class Activity